-Náboj is a team competition for high school students.
-Teams consist of four or five members.
-The members of any single team come from the same school.
-There are two competition categories: Juniors and Seniors.
-The Junior category members should not be students of the graduation class and the class preceding the graduation class (in England the graduation class is Year 13 or equivalent).
+Náboj Online is a team competition primarily for high school students.
+Teams consist of at most five members.
+There are three categories: Juniors, Seniors and Open.
+The participants in the Junior category can only be high school students currently not enrolled in the ultimate or penultimate classes (in England the ultimate class is Year 13 or equivalent).
 The Senior category teams may consist of high school students of any age.
 Anybody can compete in the Open category.

 Schools can enrol for participation on the competition website until the enrolment closing date or reaching the full capacity, whichever comes first.
 All necessary information on the dates, numbers of registered teams and overall competitor capacity is available on the respective website.
-Upon enrolment, the team chooses the competition site.
-Competing abroad is not allowed.
-The enrolment takes place in two rounds: During the first round, each school may enrol any number of teams, but only the first team in each category is accepted into the competition (unless full capacity has been reached), all further teams are put on the waiting list.
-During the second round, which starts two weeks before the competition, also the second and the third enrolled teams for each school in each category are accepted (unless full capacity has been reached).
-The enrolment ends one week before the competition.
-If, at that time, full capacity has still not been reached and the waiting list for given competition site is not empty, all remaining teams are accepted so that the fourth enrolled team for each school is accepted, then the fifth one, the sixth one etc., until full capacity is reached or waiting list is empty.
-Exception in every country and category is granted to the schools which reached the first three places in the national rankings in the previous year of Náboj: Such schools have also their second enrolled team (in the respective category) accepted in the first round of enrolment.
+The enrolment takes place in two rounds: During the first round, each school may enrol any number of teams, but only the first two teams in each category are accepted into the competition (unless full capacity has been reached), all further teams are put on the waiting list.
+During the second round, which starts two weeks before the competition, also the third and the fourth enrolled teams for each school in each category are accepted (unless full capacity has been reached).
+The enrollment ends three days before the competition.
+If, at that time, full capacity has still not been reached and the waiting list for given competition site is not empty, all remaining teams are accepted so that the fifth enrolled team for each school is accepted, then the sixth one etc., until full capacity is reached or waiting list is empty.
+Enrolment for the Open category will start during the second round and the capacity of this category will depend on the number of enrolled teams in Junior and Senior categories.

 4. The Competition Start